maihao14/How-many-samples-do-we-need/README.md

 ### Repository Contents

 - **Python Scripts**: Contain the code for training and evaluating the deep learning models.
-- **Deep Learning Models**: The pre-trained models used in the research.
+- **Deep Learning Models**: The pre-trained models used in the research (saved in `/pred` folder in this repo).
 - **Training Dataset for the Mackenzie Mountains**: A dataset used for training and evaluating the models.

+  Mackenzie Mountain Dataset can be downloaded at [here](https://www.kaggle.com/datasets/okaygoodnight/mackenzie-mountain-earthquake-dataset-for-ai-use)

 ### How to Use